On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Defense

-A naive partitioning might still leak significant information in the intermediate representation $z_d$, while an overly aggressive privacy mechanism could degrade the model's predictive accuracy.
-To manage this trade-off in a quantifiable and verifiable manner, \method introduces the concept of an information-theoretic privacy budget.
-We leverage mutual information to precisely measure the statistical dependency between the private input data $x_d$ and the intermediate representation $z_d$ that will be shared with \coord~\cite{NoorbakhshZHW24,TangDDDHG0L24,Tan00LG024}.
+To address \textbf{C1}, we propose a privacy-aware training solution for \train based on information theory~\cite{AlemiFD017,belghazi18a,ChengHDLGC20}.
+We partition the bottom model $f_d$ of \data into two sub-models: $f_d^{sm}$ and $f_d^{dm}$.
+Then we use mutual information to quantify the extent to which intermediate representations $z_d=f_d^{sm}(x_d)$ retain private information about $x_d$~\cite{NoorbakhshZHW24,TangDDDHG0L24,Tan00LG024}.
 During \train, we learn a perturbation $\sigma$ that is added to the representations of $z_d$: $\hat z_d=z_d+\sigma$.
-This mechanism is not a random addition of noise; rather, it is a learned hyperparameter designed to minimize the mutual information between the original data $x_d$ and the perturbed representation $\hat z_d$.
+The goal is to minimize mutual information between the perturbed representations $\hat z_d$ and $x_d$.
 As a result, when \data transmits $\hat z_d$ to \coord during \infer, the privacy exposure in the shared representation is effectively bounded.
 We use mutual information neural estimation~\cite{belghazi18a}, which employs a DNN model to estimate mutual information between two variables $a$ and $b$ as follows.

 $V$ is a DNN model that approximates the ratio of joint distribution to the product of the marginals. $p(a,b)$ denotes the joint distribution of variables $a$ and $b$, while $p(a)$ and $p(b)$ denote the marginal distribution of $a$ and $b$.
 Specifically, in the context of VFL, the two variables are $x_d$ and $\hat z_d$.
 To minimize the privacy in $\hat z_d$, we incorporate $\mathcal{L}_{\mathit{mi}}=I(x_d;\hat z_d)$ into standard VFL loss function: